Skip to content Skip to footer

 Thomas O’Brien established the Prince Arthur Hotel on the corner of Nott and Spring Streets, opposite the Bowling Club, in 1870.
 That original structure was rebuilt in 1882 to a design by architect T J Crouch.

 The Prince Arthur was among the ten Port hotels that were delicensed in 1915.
-For the next seventy years or so the building was used by various proprietors to sell confectionery including a time in the 1960s and/or 1970s when it was known as Seppi’s Milk Bar.
+For the next seventy years or so the building was used by various proprietors to sell confectionery including a time in the 1960s into the 1970s when it was known as Seppi’s Milk Bar.

-Seppi’s Milk Bar, c1960s.
+Seppi’s Milk Bar, late 1960s.
 PMHPS Collection.
 Courtesy Tony Cannatelli.

 By the mid 1980s the building had been renovated and was operating as the Courtney Grubb graphic design studio.
 This was around the time that Arthur Rowan was photographing many of the old buildings in Port and South Melbourne including the former Prince Arthur Hotel.